 "...we know he means that Jesus is the absolutely unique Mediator whose sole sacrifice is able to make eternal atonement for sin and therefore reconcile men eternally with God.
 All other mediators draw their efficacy from his office, insofar as they cooperate with and unite their efforts to his."

 The above quoted excerpt actually contains biblical truth, but none of it justifies the idea of other mediators drawing efficacy.
 Saints who are in the full presence of God in heaven are worshiping Him for eternity.
-Praying to another human is idolatry, and praying to a "saint" is exactly that.
-We are to pray to God alone.
+Praying to another human is idolatry.
+That is what praying to a saint entails.
+We ought to pray to God alone.
 He is the only one who has power to answer any prayer.